Have I ever told you about the time I cooked 16 cups of rice?

-In my head, I figured two cups of rice is plenty for a family of four, so if there are going to be at least four families at this party, then I should make 8 cups of rice.
-Made sense to me!
-What I neglected to calculate, was the size of the pot I should use for 16 cups of water, and the fact that that much rice will more than double.
+In my head, I figured two cups of rice is plenty for a family of four.
+If there’s going to be at least four families at this party, I should make 8 cups of rice.
+It made sense to me!
+What I neglected to calculate, however, was the size of the pot I should use for 16 cups of water and the fact that that much rice will more than double.

 So there I am, toasting my rice, happy to be contributing to the menu.

-I pour the water, seasoning, and tomato sauce in.
-Stir…cover…and walk away.
-I come back 15 minutes later and OMG!!!!!
-The rice isn’t close to being done and it’s about to reach the rim of the pot.
+I pour the 16 cups of water into the pot, add seasoning and tomato sauce, stir, cover, and walk away.
+I come back 15 minutes later and the rice isn’t even close to being done and it’s about to reach the rim of the pot.
 Crap!
 So then I start to tell myself….it’s too soon anyway, just wait, give it more time, it needs more time.
 So I walk away again.
 Another 15 minutes later I return…nope.
 CRAP!

 Thinking there’s still hope, I move it all into a bigger pot in hopes that it will finish cooking.

-The realization that this rice was now a disaster, came with each scoop as I transfered it into the bigger pot.
-It began with a little bit of hope, and ended in tragedy.
+The realization that this rice was now a disaster, came with each scoop as I transferred it into the bigger pot.
+It began with a little bit of hope and ended in tragedy.
 Cooked rice on the outside, completely raw in the middle, and no flavor or color at the bottom.
-In the end, I had a big ass pot of cooked red, soggy light pink, and raw white rice.
+I had a big ass pot of cooked red, soggy light pink, and raw white rice.
 In one pot.

-You might have noticed there’s no salt in the ingredients.
-That’s because I used the same Maggi bouillon seasoning that I used in the smoked ribs recipe a while back.
-It has become my favorite choice of bouillon for rice because it has enough flavor to omit salt all together.
+There’s no salt in the ingredients because I used the same Maggi bouillon seasoning that I used in the smoked ribs recipe a while back.
+It has become my favorite choice of bouillon for rice because it has enough flavor to omit salt altogether.

 Chop the cilantro, mince the garlic and scallion.